lpsinger/gwcelery/doc/htcondor.rst

 However, there are situations where you may actually want to run multiple instances of GWCelery on the same machine.
-For example, you may want to run one instance for the 'production' GraceDb server and one for the 'playground' server.
+For example, you may want to run one instance for the 'production' GraceDB server and one for the 'playground' server.
 To accomplish this, just start the two instances of gwcelery in different directories.
 Here is an example::